kMatejak/ktonadaje/README.md

 ## General info

-> A web application created as part of [BINA.work](https://www.notion.so/BINA-work-56326159aff1491ca1d587b2519a65f9).
+> The web application created as part of [BINA.work](https://www.notion.so/BINA-work-56326159aff1491ca1d587b2519a65f9).
 The main motivation to start work was the COVID-19 pandemic and the desire to help creators promote their online activity.

 ## Technologies